iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

 Builds on GitHub run in the `production` environment, so no further steps are necessary.
 For the deployment process, see [Jekyll's documentation on GitHub Pages](https://jekyllrb.com/docs/github-pages/) as well as [GitHub Help](https://help.github.com/categories/github-pages-basics/).

-***

-Continue with [Advanced]({{ site.baseurl }}{% link docs/6.2.0/advanced.md %}){:data-flip="title"} »
-{:.faded.heading}

 # Advanced
 ## Adding a custom social media icon
 Hydejack includes a number of social media icons by default (in fact, everything that is provided by [IcoMoon](https://icomoon.io/)), but since the landscape is always changing, it is likely that a platform that is important to you will be missing at some point.

-**NOTE**: You can add any platform by simply providing an URL (just make sure it contains `//`).
-However, a fallback icon <span class="icon-link"></span> will be used instead of the platform's icon.
+**NOTE**: You can add any platform by simply providing a complete URL.
+However, a fallback icon <span class="icon-link"></span> will be used.
 {:.message}

 ### Creating the icon font
 In order to add a custom social media icon you have to use the [IcoMoon App](https://icomoon.io/app/) (free) to create a custom icon webfont.
 However, it is important that the generated font include all icons already in use by Hydejack.
-For this purpose, find the `selection.json` at [`assets/icomoon/selection.json`](https://github.com/qwtel/hydejack/blob/v6/assets/icomoon/selection.json) and upload it to the app via "Import Icons".
+For this purpose, find the `selection.json` in [`assets/icomoon/selection.json`](https://github.com/qwtel/hydejack/blob/v6/assets/icomoon/selection.json) and upload it to the app via "Import Icons".
 Then, use the app to add your icon(s).
 Consult the [IcoMoon docs](https://icomoon.io/#docs) for additional help.

-Once you've created and downloaded the icon font form IconMoon, replace the `icomoon` folder in `assets` in it's entirety.
+Once you've created and downloaded the icon font form IconMoon, replace the `icomoon` folder in `assets` in its entirety.
 Keep in mind that future updates of Hydejack will override this folder.

 ### Adding the platform's metadata
-In this second step it is necessary, to add the network's metadata to `_data/social.yml`.
+For the second step it is necessary to add the network's metadata to `_data/social.yml`.
 An entry looks like:

     deviantart: